-- In Portal 2, when Wheatley attempts to hack into the neurotoxin generator he jokingly says, "Let the games begin".
-However, once he performs a Face-Heel Turn, he says the same line after he fails to kill you, though he sounds more menacing.
+- When Wheatley attempts to hack into the neurotoxin generator he jokingly says, "Let the games begin".
+However, once he performs a Face–Heel Turn, he says the same line while trying to kill you, this time much more menacingly.

 - Deus Ex: Human Revolution: If you don't get your neural implants serviced by the company in charge of controlling the world via them.Zhao: Men never fail to underestimate women.